goatcorp/dalamud-docs/docs/plugin-development/interaction/expanding-game-events.md

         this._macroUpdateHook?.Dispose();
     }

-    private nint DetourSetSavePending(RaptureMacroModule* self, byte needsSave, uint set) {
+    private void DetourSetSavePending(RaptureMacroModule* self, bool needsSave, uint set) {
-        PluginLog.Information("A macro save happened!");
+        Services.PluginLog.Information("A macro save happened!");

         try {
             // your plugin logic goes here.
         } catch (Exception ex) {
-            PluginLog.Error(ex, "An error occured when handling a macro save event.");
+            Injections.PluginLog.Error(ex, "An error occured when handling a macro save event.");
         }

-        return this._macroUpdateHook!.Original(self, needsSave, set);
+        this._macroUpdateHook!.Original(self, needsSave, set);
     }
 }
 ```

 Both of these examples more or less follow the same pattern, with only a few
 semantic differences depending on how the actual hook is created.
+Pay special
+attention to the `delegate` representing the method in question.
+When
+interacting with the ClientStructs-backed method, we use the ClientStructs
+declared delegate in order to prevent duplicating code and definitions.
+For the
+signature variant, however, we need to declare our own delegate.
 In all cases,
-however, the `delegate` representing the method in question must be defined
-properly.
-This delegate _must_ have the expected return type, as well as any
+the delegate used _must_ have the expected return type and arguments, and the
-expected arguments, and the detour method _must_ match the delegate
+detour method _must_ match the delegate appropriately.
-appropriately.
-For information about what delegates are and how they work,
-scroll back up.

 Like polling, hooks must be properly disposed when they are no longer needed.
 If
 they are not, the detour function will continue to run in place of the hooked